 WHAT’S AFTER THAT?

 The largest amount of funding will come from the Infrastructure Investment and Jobs Act.
-Under the BEAD (Broadband Expansion and Accessibility Development) [grants.ntia.gov] program Mississippi will receive dollars based on the amount of unserved and underserved locations.
-Mississippi will receive an initial $100 million from BEAD until such time as new federal maps are completed.
+Under the BEAD (Broadband Equity, Access & Deployment) [grants.ntia.gov] program Mississippi will receive dollars based on the amount of unserved and underserved locations.
+Mississippi will receive $1.2 billion to reach the approximately 300,000 unserved locations across the state.
 BEAM will engage in a mapping effort to accurately reflect broadband service in Mississippi.
+To help BEAM with a crowdsourced map, please visit broadbandms.com to take the speed test or call 601-439-2535 if you have no service.
 BEAM is also assisting in Middle Mile [grants.ntia.gov] projects.